 Its undeniable, yoga’s everywhere!
-Sure, some of it’s silly psuedo stuff such as yoga workouts from fitness gurus, goat yoga, and yoga and wine workshops.
-More so, there’s a great deal of amazing transformation happening in people’s lives with the authentic application of this ancient wisdom.
-Just a few examples being yoga helping war veterans, sexual assault victims and other trauma survivors recover from post-traumatic stress disorder, cardiac rehab patients manage stress and blood pressure, and people with anxiety and depression diagnosis find relief.
+Sure, some of it’s silly psuedo stuff such as bendy workouts from fitness gurus, goat yoga, and yoga and wine pairings.
+Behind the hype there’s real transformation happening with the authentic application of this ancient wisdom.
+A few examples being yoga helping war veterans, sexual assault victims and other trauma survivors recover from post-traumatic stress disorder, cardiac rehab patients managing stress and blood pressure, and folks with anxiety and depression challenges finding lasting relief.

 A recent study by The Yoga Alliance revealed that 36 million Americans now practice yoga, up from 20 million in 2012 (full report HERE).
 I believe this is because it’s the oldest and most effective “wellness program” around.
 For thousands of years yoga has enhanced the physical, mental and emotional health of those who embrace it.
 The word itself means to bind, join, attach or yoke.
 Yoga unifies body, mind and soul harmoniously.
 When these three main aspects of self are integrated we remember our True Self, ATMAN-“Spark of Divineness.”
 It’s from this foundation that health, happiness, and self-empowerment flourish.

 I have an acronym for yoga: Your Original Gifts Awakened.
 What are the gifts?
 The gift of embodiment and the gift of your dharma, your passion, your calling, your love.